 This waterproof saddlebag from Rockbros has ample room for all your tools and essentials, plus a spacious external pouch that fits a water bottle.
 This is perfect for anyone whose bike frame is too small to accommodate a bottle cage, or anyone who needs extra water carrying capacity for a very long ride.

 The bag itself is pretty large, with 1.6L capacity.
 It makes an ideal replacement for a backpack if that’s what you’re used to.
 There’s plenty of room for energy bars, spare inner tube, patch kit, chain lube, tire levers, a mini pump, and your keys.
-Inner compartments help you to keep things organised.
+Inner compartments help you to keep things organized.
 It is worth bearing in mind however that it requires about 8 inches of exposed seat post in order to fit.

 Aero bag for all your race essentials

 This ultralight saddlebag from Roswheel is designed for speed, so if you need something compact to hold your essentials while you race, then this is a great option.
-Its streamlined shape should minimise air and wind resistance, ideal if you’re worried about wasting those all-important watts.
+Its streamlined shape should minimize air and wind resistance, ideal if you’re worried about wasting those all-important watts.

 Constructed from tear-resistant jacquard cloth, PU leather and PVC, and offers a stylish, solid and durable solution for road cyclists.
 Installation is easy, thanks to the three velcro straps which attach to the saddle rails and seat post.
 Finally there are reflective elements which will help you stay visible when the day gets darker.